Red-Portal/ray-awesome-papers/README.md

 * Image Processing

 ## Awesome Papers
-* Blei, David M., Andrew Y. Ng, and Michael I. Jordan. [**"Latent dirichlet allocation."**](http://www.jmlr.org/papers/volume3/blei03a/blei03a.pdf) Journal of machine Learning research 3.Jan (2003): 993-1022.
+* Blei, David M., Andrew Y. Ng, and Michael I. Jordan. [**"Latent Dirichlet Allocation."**](http://www.jmlr.org/papers/volume3/blei03a/blei03a.pdf) Journal of machine Learning research 3.Jan (2003): 993-1022.
     * *A beautifully simple and powerful example of applying probabilistic graphical modeling and variational inference.
 One of my favorite.
 This paper completely sold me on probabilistic machine learning.*

-* Neal, Radford M. [**"Bayesian learning for neural networks."**](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.446.9306&rep=rep1&type=pdf) Vol. 118.
+* Neal, Radford M. [**"Bayesian Learning for Neural Networks."**](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.446.9306&rep=rep1&type=pdf) Vol. 118.
 Springer Science & Business Media, 2012.
     * *Haven't read it all yet, but already one of my favorite.
 Neal reviews and constructs a Bayesian perspective of neural networks and performs Bayesian inference.*

-* Chaney, Allison, et al. [**"Detecting and characterizing events."**](http://dirichlet.net/pdf/chaney16detecting.pdf) Proceedings of the 2016 Conference on Empirical Methods in Natural Language Processing.
+* Chaney, Allison, et al. [**"Detecting and Characterizing Events."**](http://dirichlet.net/pdf/chaney16detecting.pdf) Proceedings of the 2016 Conference on Empirical Methods in Natural Language Processing.
 2016.
     * *An application of topic modelling and probabilistic graphical models for historians.
 We can see that probabilistic graphical models can be effectively used in a wide range of domains.*

 * Regier, Jeffrey, et al. [**"Approximate Inference for Constructing Astronomical Catalogs from Images."**](https://arxiv.org/abs/1803.00113) arXiv preprint arXiv:1803.00113 (2018).
     * [Juliacon 2017 Talk](https://juliacomputing.com/case-studies/celeste.html)
     * *An example of applying probabilistic graphical modelling for extremely complex inference problems with variables interacting with each other in complicated ways.
 Also, the model is unsupervised.*

-* Shanbhag, Naresh R., et al. [**"Shannon-inspired statistical computing for the nanoscale era."**](https://ieeexplore.ieee.org/document/8482253) Proceedings of the IEEE 107.1 (2019): 90-107.
+* Shanbhag, Naresh R., et al. [**"Shannon-inspired Statistical Computing for The Nanoscale Era."**](https://ieeexplore.ieee.org/document/8482253) Proceedings of the IEEE 107.1 (2019): 90-107.
     * [Stanford Seminar](https://www.youtube.com/watch?v=zwzYNura0Ps)
     * *Shannon communication theory can sometimes be applied in very unexpected places.
 This paper discusses applying communication theory to circuits with indeterministic, probabilistic transmissions.*

-* Ungar, David, and Sam S. Adams. [**"Harnessing emergence for manycore programming: early experience integrating ensembles, adverbs, and object-based inheritance."**](https://dl.acm.org/citation.cfm?id=1869546) Proceedings of the ACM international conference companion on Object oriented programming systems languages and applications companion.
+* Ungar, David, and Sam S. Adams. [**"Harnessing Emergence for Manycore Programming: Early Experience Integrating Ensembles, Adverbs, and Object-based Inheritance."**](https://dl.acm.org/citation.cfm?id=1869546) Proceedings of the ACM international conference companion on Object oriented programming systems languages and applications companion.
 ACM, 2010.
     * [STI Conference Presentation](https://youtu.be/GBtqQwcJoN0)

 * Thompson, Neil, and Svenja Spanuth. [**"The Decline of Computers As a General Purpose Technology: Why Deep Learning and the End of Moore’s Law are Fragmenting Computing."**](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3287769) Available at SSRN 3287769 (2018).
     * *A summary of the specialized, heterogeneous computing paradigm.*

-* Hammernik, Kerstin, et al. [**"Learning a variational network for reconstruction of accelerated MRI data."**](https://arxiv.org/abs/1704.00447) Magnetic resonance in medicine 79.6 (2018): 3055-3071.
+* Hammernik, Kerstin, et al. [**"Learning a Variational Network for Reconstruction of Accelerated MRI Data."**](https://arxiv.org/abs/1704.00447) Magnetic resonance in medicine 79.6 (2018): 3055-3071.
     * Previous works
         * Chen, Yunjin, Wei Yu, and Thomas Pock. [**"On learning optimized reaction-diffusion processes for effective image restoration."**](https://arxiv.org/abs/1503.05768) Proceedings of the IEEE conference on computer vision and pattern recognition.
 2015.
     * *An example where neural networks can integrate tightly with domain-specific theory.
 In this paper the authors combine compressed sensing, a popular method used in MRI image reconstruction, with a neural network-ish method called reaction-diffusion.*